How to Configure Extended ACLs

-The number of extended ACLs starts from 100 to 199 and 2000 to 2699, providing a total of 799 possible extended numbered ACLs.
+The number of extended ACLs starts from 100 to 199 and 2000 to 2699, providing 799 possible extended numbered ACLs.
 We can also create extended ACLs with the name.
-The use of extended ACLs is more than standard ACLs because of greater control and facilities.
+Extended ACLs are used more than standard ACLs because of greater control and facilities.

-Extended ACLs checks source addresses, destination addresses, protocols and port numbers of packets.
+Extended ACLs check packet source addresses, destination addresses, protocols, and port numbers.
 For example, an extended ACL can simultaneously allow FTP traffic from a network to a specific destination while denying all other traffic and web browsing.

 Configuring Extended ACLs

-The extended ACLs can filter protocols and port number.
-The network administrators can build extremely specified extended ACLs either the port number or the name of well-known port numbers.
-The extended ACLs uses logical operations such as eq for equal, neq for not equal, gt for greater than and lt for less than.
+Extended ACLs can filter protocols and port numbers.
+Network administrators can build extremely specified extended ACLs using either the port number or the name of well-known port numbers.
+The extended ACLs use logical operations such as eq for equal, neq for not equal, gt for greater than, and lt for less than.

 The configuration steps for extended ACLs are not different than standard ACLs.
-Like the standard ACLs first, we configure ACLs then it is activated on an interface.
-The command syntax and parameters are complex than standard ACLs due to additional features.
+Like the standard ACLs, first, we configure ACLs, and then they are activated on an interface.
+The command syntax and parameters are more complex than standard ACLs due to additional features.

-The order in which the statements are entered during configuration is the order they are displayed and processed.
-The command syntax for configuring Extended ACL is following:
+The order in which the statements are entered during configuration is the order in which they are displayed and processed.
+The command syntax for configuring Extended ACL is the following:

 access-list <access-list-number> {deny | permit | remark} protocol {source source-wildcard} [operator port <port-number or name>] {destination destination-wildcard} [operator port [ port-number or name>]